Are you a coach but sometimes you offer advice so don’t know whether you should call yourself something else?

 But the coaching element of what I do is so important that I often call myself a marketing coach.

-Are you a coach, consultant or mentor who is fabulous at what you do but the client is flowing as smoothly as you’d like?
+Are you fabulous at what you do but clients aren’t flowing to you as smoothly as you’d like?